Join us on this technical walkthrough as we determine the practicality of the Snowflake Data Cloud and Snowpark for machine learning use-cases.

 Overview

-For those unfamiliar, a T-SNE is an embedding process that allows one to reduce the dimensionality of high dimensional data for visualization purposes.
-If our document vectors carry any meaning, we would expect that articles with similar content be nearer each other in vector space.
+For those unfamiliar, a T-SNE is an embedding process that allows one to reduce the dimensionality of high-dimensional data for visualization purposes.
+If our document vectors carry any meaning, we would expect articles with similar content to be nearer each other in vector space.
 The T-SNE effectively allows us to visualize that hypothesis.

 Generate the Plot

-For brevity, we will leave off the Snowflake connecting code since it was provided above.
+We will leave off the Snowflake connecting code for brevity since it was provided above.
 For this snippet, use the same pattern as in the “Uploading Word Vectors” to make sure the “con” (Snowflake connector) variable is already populated.

 from sklearn.manifold import TSNE